Chaddos/moviemanager/README.md

 4. Initiate program with the following command: node app.js
 5. Access web application by typing following in web browser: localhost:8080

--- This project will always be updated --
+-- This project will be updated occasionaly.--